Are you planning your trip to South Korea but struggling to decide what to include on your Korea packing list? I’ve got you covered.

 Packing cubes

-Packing cubes are essential travel items that should be on your packing list no matter where you’re going.
+Packing cubes are Korea travel essentials that should be on your packing list no matter where you’re going.

 And they’re not only for clothes.
 I use my packing cubes as laundry bags, toiletry bags, and mark-up bags!